frame-lang/frame-docs/intermediate_frame/interface.rst

 Although any combination of typed or untyped parameters is permitted, the target language must support the generated syntax.
 It is a syntax error to have an empty parameter list.

-Paramter types can be superstrings.
+Parameter types can be superstrings.

 Return Type
 -----------